StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 rm file
 ```

-**Explanation**: Here, the script not only exits when `cd` fails but also provides a clear error message sent to `stderr`.
-This message informs the user about what went wrong, which directory change failed, and why the script is exiting
+**Explanation**: In this example, if the `cd` command fails, the script not only exits but also outputs a clear error message to `stderr`.
+The message specifies which directory change failed, helping the user understand the issue and the reason for the script's termination

 /////
 ////